danicaliforrnia/microservices-spring-boot-boilerplate/README.md

 Auth Server is an OAuth2 security server, in charge of JWT token generation and user login attempts.
 This serve makes use of feign client in order to request user info to Users Service.

+A custom token service (extending from DefaultTokenServices) manage access and refresh tokens.

 ### Users Service